na111mm/OCR-based-assistant-system/README.md

 The system employs multiple strategies, allowing it to handle a wider range of character recognition scenarios compared to using a single approach.

 3. UI Showcase
 View attached documents.
+Image number 1~13.

 4. Example Use Cases
 View attached documents.
+Image number 14~30.

 5. User Guide